calipho-sib/nextprot-docs/news/2017/05/15/Revamped Medical and Localization views.md

 ##Changes to the tools

-The "Peptide unicity checker" has been renamed the &#34;Peptide uniqueness checker&#34; and the URL has been changed accordingly.
+The &#34;Peptide unicity checker&#34; has been renamed the &#34;Peptide uniqueness checker&#34; and the URL has been changed accordingly.